2 min read

 A book called Four Thousand Weeks by Oliver Burkeman refers to the "efficiency trap" in which people think they can "do it all" by being more efficient, only to end up with anxiety, longer to-do lists, and missing out on what really matters to them.

-Our lifetime is finite (only four thousand weeks!), so doing anything (such as full-time work) inherently requires a trade-off against anything you could have been doing instead.
+Our time is finite (only four thousand weeks!), so doing anything inherently requires a trade-off against something else you could have been doing instead.

 Four Thousand Weeks: Time Management for Mortals